 When an Agent participates in a job, it creates a hidden service directory .sync in the root of the folder.
 It's created by each agent in a Sync or Script job, and by destination agents in Consolidation & Distribution job.

 The crucial file inside .sync is the identifier of the folder - ID file, by which the agent know that it's the directory that shall be synced.
-All agents in one job share same identifier (a hash) encoded into ID file.
+All agents in one job has different ID file.

 If anything happens with the ID file, an error is raised by an agent and data delivery stops.
 There might be several cases when an error about it will appear.

 1. Not enough permissions to create identifying .sync/ID file for this shared folder